cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 Future Work:
 * Obtain more records around King County so we can truly observe how location can impact price.
-* Look into location research aspects such as proximity to schools, entertainment cecnters, etc.
+* Look into location research aspects such as proximity to schools, entertainment centers, etc.
 * Use machine learning for predictive models.